chnm/datascribe-site/content/resources/tutorials/buildform.md

 Note: Required fields marked with R. Primary fields marked with P.

 ## Step three: build a form using your plan

+You can build a form for your dataset when adding or editing the dataset.
+On the form builder tab, use the plan you wrote as a guide for adding field blocks to the form.

+This image shows the form outlined above in the process of being created.
+The user has saved the form at least once, which is why the `Name` and `Listing type` fields have the right right label instead of just `New field`.
+The block for descriptor is open to show the guidance which has been added to the field description, as suggested in the notes above.

+{{< figure src="/tutorials/buildform-Builder.png" alt="Image as described.
+The guidance reads 'Write as given in the directory, so “insurance agents” " class="docimg">}}